meltano/handbook/src/_marketing/marketing-ops/index.md

 Please see a full list of all our [tooling here](/company/tech-stack/).

-## Domains
+## Domain names

-Meltano has several domains we've purchased and managed.
-These are documented in [this Google Sheet](https://docs.google.com/spreadsheets/d/15f_p0jU1ZaIMPE8_3OTBjM5Uf5_RjtG8EIRUygFVBTM/edit#gid=0).
+Meltano manages several Internet domain names.
+These are documented in [this Google Sheet](https://docs.google.com/spreadsheets/d/15f_p0jU1ZaIMPE8_3OTBjM5Uf5_RjtG8EIRUygFVBTM/edit#gid=0) (available to team members only).
+When acquiring additional domain names, team members should do the following:
+- Ensure the above-linked tracking spreadsheet is properly updated.
+- Wherever possible, use one of the domain name registrars that Meltano already uses.
+- Wherever possible, use one of the DNS providers that Meltano already uses.

 ## Website/blog